navinpd/OpenWeather/README.md

 - Okhttp3 for logging and ssl pinning
 - Gson for Json to POJO
 - Appcompat libraries for MVVM architecture
+- PowerMockito Used for tests & mocking API calls under Repository class

 ## Below dependencies are used:
 ```groovy